 The CEO may require any document or information provided to the CEO or a departmental officer for the purposes of this Act to be verified by statutory declaration.

-[Section 51A inserted by No. 38 of 2011 s.
+[Section 51A inserted: No. 38 of 2011 s.
 31.]

 51. Protection from liability for wrongdoing